Ramkarthik/kramkarthik.com/src/content/programming/create-an-astro-blog.md

 ### 13. Add Sitemap and robots.txt file

 We will use another Astro integration called `sitemap`.
-Instead of running `npm install`, we will run the below command which will both install the integration as well as auto configure the sitemap for us.
+Instead of running `npm install`, we will run the below command which will both install the integration as well as auto-configure the sitemap for us.

 ```shell
 npx astro add sitemap